NW Sammamish Road Non-Motorized Improvements

 - Better connections to regional trails/amenities in Downtown Issaquah

 - Making transportation more equitable for those who do not have access to a personal vehicle

 - Fills in the non-motorized infrastructure gap surrounding Lake Sammamish

 NW Sammamish Road is an essential corridor for the City that provides access between two major interchanges for lakeside communities north of Interstate 90.
 This missing link around Lake Sammamish needs non-motorized improvements to provide safe and equitable access in North Issaquah.

-Following the Community Open House and input from the Transportation Advisory Board, the next step is to select a preferred cross-section for the project.
-This will be presented at the City Council Mobility and Infrastructure committee on March 14, 2023 for concurrence.
-Adoption of the preferred cross-section is expected to occur at the April 17, 2023 City Council meeting.
+Following the Community Open House and input from the Transportation Advisory Board and City Council Mobility and Infrastructure Committee, the preferred cross-section was approved at the April 17, 2023 City Council Meeting.

 - June 2022

 - Nov.
 2022